Best Lacrosse Helmets In 2021

 The Best Lacrosse Helmet

 Our Best Choice product in this review is the Cascade CPX-R Helmet.
 It was actually a pretty easy choice as our top lacrosse helmet because it’s so widely respected in the game.
-The ‘R’ line of helmets are Cascade’s most protective, highest-quality, and most expensive helmets.
+The ‘R’ line of helmets is Cascade’s most protective, highest-quality, and most expensive helmets.
 This is also one of the most widely used helmets around, especially in college lacrosse and MLL.

 The first, and most important, thing to talk about is how well it protects your head.
 If you have a lacrosse puck flying towards your head at 100mph, you need to know that you’re safe.
 And, with the Cascade CPX-R Helmet, you are.
 It’s full of innovative technologies to protect you.
 First of those is the Seven Technology Liner system.
 In their words, it’s a ‘ground-breaking impact attenuation system’, which basically means it manages the energy from a direct impact to your helmet.
 So, when you get hit in the head, it displaces the energy laterally, away from your head.
 That means the helmet is immediately ready for the next impact.
-It’s also lined with Poron XRD foam immediately regains its form – like a memory foam mattress – after an impact.
+It’s also lined with Poron XRD foam that immediately regains its form – like a memory foam mattress – after an impact.
 On the front of the helmet, it’s got a brand-new improved mask that has improved peripheral vision, so you can see what’s going on out of the corner of your eye.
 All of this adds up to make it one of the most comfortable and protective helmets you can get your hands on.

 SevenTechnology liner system